pookleblinky/PookRPG/henchpeople/playermoves.md

      - 7-9: They do what you want, but at a cost
      - 6-: GM makes a move

 - Synergize, Synergy.
-When you help another player, they get a +1 to their move and their Teamwork stat toward you increases by 1.
+When you help or hinder another player, roll your Teamwork stat with them.

-  If you hinder them, they get a -1 to their move and their Teamwork stat toward you decreases by 1.
+     On result:
+       - 10+: They get +2/-2 on their roll.
+       - 7-9: They get +2/-2 on their roll *if* you accept a cost
+       - 6-: You don't affect them significantly, and GM can make a move.

 TODO: Work on better names, add a few more basic moves.
 Tighten up assessing moves.